reald/uv-k5-firmware-custom/README.md

 <img src="images/ardf_mainscreen.jpg" width=800 />

 This pictures shows the radio screen if ARDF mode is enabled.
-The manual gain index value can be chosen with UP/DOWN keys from 0 (silent) to 19 (max gain).
+The manual gain index value can be chosen with UP/DOWN keys.
+Smaller values mean more attenuation.
+Use smaller values if you get closer to a transmitter.

+To get even more attenuation negative gain indexes were introduced:

+* -1 disables the input LNA
+* -2 and -3 tune to the second/third harmonic frequency (if the radio can receive this range)

+All methods give you a huge additional attenuation to prevent overdriving the receiver.
+Be aware that the radiation pattern of your antenna might be different when receiving harmonics.

 RSSI_max is the highest RSSI in the last half second.
 This is an uncalibrated raw value.
 (The RSSI value next to the S-meter shows roughly dBm.)
 The **bold line** below show the settings for the **active VFO**:
 VFO "A", demodulation "USB", smallest bandwidth mode "U-" (1.7kHz) and